Please note that this section reports on claims that have not yet been substantiated through scientific studies.

 Some athletes claim aspartic acid improves stamina.
-Aspartic acid may also help improve the function of the immune system, and may play a role in protecting against toxins, and neural and brain disorders.
-Aspartic acid reportedly helps treat chronic fatigue.
+It may also enhance your immune system.
+Aspartic acid may also protect you from toxins and neural and brain disorders.
+It may also help treat chronic fatigue.

 There are no conditions that increase the nutritional requirements for aspartic acid.
-Aspartic acid is not considered an essential amino acid, meaning it can be produced from other substances in the body
+Aspartic acid is not considered an essential amino acid.
+This means it can be made from other substances in your body.

 Women who are pregnant or breastfeeding should not use aspartic acid supplements.